• Campground Host • Visitor Information • General Assistance

 Performing light landscape and bathroom maintenance.

-Trash and fire pit cleanup throughout the campground
+Fire pit and trash cleanup throughout the campground

 Reporting emergencies and providing District Recreation staff with pertinent daily information